Return to the Newsroom

 Financial statements in Poland: Mandatory reporting periods and key documents

-According to the Accounting Act, companies should prepare a financial statement at the end of each financial year in the form specified by the Act, containing at least a balance sheet, income statement and additional information.
+According to the legislation regulating accounting in Poland, companies should prepare a financial statement at the end of each financial year in the form specified by the Act, containing at least a balance sheet, income statement and additional information.

 However, the financial statement template in Poland depends on the size of the company.
 Some companies can use simplification when preparing statements, but they must belong to micro or small companies.
 Below is information on what is meant by a micro and small company.